HenkWillcock/MOBABoardGame/RULES.md

 Range determines how far you can basic attack.

 **Magic**
-Magic determines how many spells you can cast per turn.
+Magic determines how strong your spells are.

 ## Earning Gold